secastel/phaser/phaser_pop/README.md

 * **--t** _(1)_ - Number of threads to use.

 ## Output File
-Each row is a gene and each column is a single string per sample per gene in the format “HAP_A_COUNT|HAP_B_COUNT”.

 * 1 - **gene** - Gene ID
 * 2 - **var_id** - Variant ID